 NEET 2026 Application Form

-The NEET 2026 application form is expected to be released online in the first week of February 2026 on the official website.
-Candidates must fill and submit the form online and pay the application fee digitally.
+The NEET 2026 application form has been released online on February 08, 2026, on the official website.
+Candidates must fill and submit the form online and pay the application fee digitally by March 08, 2026.

 How to Apply for NEET 2026?